How to Organize Kitchen Cabinets and Drawers

 Keep glasses and dishes near the dishwasher or drying rack.

-Consider making a kids’ cabinet in a lower cabinet if you have small children so they can reach the things they need.
+Consider making a kids’ cabinet in a lower cabinet if you have small children so it’s easy to reach the things they need.

 Keep coffee mugs, coffee, filters, etc near the coffee maker.